cboettig/prosecutors-fallacy/prosecutor/ReplyLetter.md

 > Figure 2: It is surprising that the distribution of tau is bimodal.
 Is this due to small sample size?

 Yes.
-This is now stated.
+This is now been clarified in the figure caption.
+(The individual-based simulations are rather computationally intensive -- extra simulations have been included in the null distribution of the May model we have introduced as a second example, and the bimodality does not appear.)

 > p6, L 133 the reference to "m" from Boettiger & Hastings 2012 needs
 to be expanded.